nu11ptr/ProxyActors/README.md

     * Methods that return Unit or a Scala future execute asynchronously in the pool
     * Methods that return values will still operate synchronously, however (with exception of Scala futures).
-* When you are done with an actor, you call 'actorFinished'.
+* When you are done with an actor, you call 'actorsFinished'.
 When all actors finish that were using a thread pool, that thread pool is automatically freed.
-'actorFinished' will block as needed if not all actor methods have finished execution.
+'actorsFinished' will block as needed if not all actor methods have finished execution.

 Why?